diegowholikesorange/react-ts-learning/03-react-maps/react-maps/README.md

 - https://stackoverflow.com/questions/47440051/get-material-ui-slider-value-in-ondragstop-event-react

 ## Making Slider Update Map Component
-So the Nav component updates the Map component.
+So the slider in the Nav component updates the zoom/scale of the Map component.

-- Dynamic context (consumer, provider): couldn't get it working because I can't see how to update the context
+- Dynamic context (consumer, provider): the idea is to use the useState hook's setter in the context.
+Then consumers of the context can use this setter to change values which will trigger a refresh of all components within the context provider (i.e. the App).

 # General